 This soft top surfboard is starting to make waves in the surfing world (excuse the pun).
 A really fun board to ride, the Big Softy, by Rock-It Surfboards.
 It’s a squarer shape than the Wave Bandit boards which are more egg-shaped, and this give’s it a little more stability in the water.

-All Rock-It surfboards are made with two wooden stringers and multiple layers of ﬁbreglass cloth and epoxy resin wrapped around a core made of recycled foam sourced from manufacturing waste.
+All Rock-It surfboards are made with two wooden stringers and multiple layers of ﬁbreglass cloth.
+Epoxy resin is wrapped around a core made of recycled foam sourced from manufacturing waste.

 Odysea falling under the Catch Surf brand ooze coolness.
 The plank foam surfboard is a traditional log at 9ft long and is perfect for those learning to surf as you’ll get tons of float with this high volume board.
 For those looking to “walk the plank” so to speak and hang ten and hang five, she’ll be great at that as well.